simrannandpal-gif/wedding-budget-optimizer/README.md

 # Wedding Budget Optimizer 💍

+HEAD
 A Streamlit app that helps couples decide how to spend their wedding budget and where to cut costs when money is tight.

 Instead of cutting randomly, the app protects high-value memories like photography, and reduces spending on lower-impact categories such as decor or DJ first.

+# Wedding Budget Optimizer 💍

+This project is a Wedding Budget Optimizer that helps couples decide how to spend their wedding budget and where to cut costs when money is tight.

+Instead of cutting randomly, the app protects high-value memories like photography and makeup, and reduces spending on lower-impact categories such as decor or DJ first.

+---
+ 3bb8efa (Add project README explanation)

 ## What Problem Does This Solve?